 Small organisms communicate with each other and their communications result in the form and function of a larger organism.

-The communications between the bacteria are not the same and don't have the same meaning as the communications that go on between the cells.
-Just as the cells don't have a clue about the existence of the whole you, or what you are up to, the bacteria don't have a clue about the existence of the cells they create or the trillions of other cells that interact to create you.
+The communications between the bacteria are not the same and don't have the same meaning as the communications between the cells.
+Just as the cells don't have a clue about the existence of the whole you, or what you are up to, the bacteria don't have a clue about the existence of the cells they create or the trillions of other cells interacting to create you.

-It helps, when considering how these layers depend on each other, to remember that if the communications between the bacteria stop, the cells stop communicating - and neither you, nor the cells, nor the bacteria, will continue to exist.
+These communication webs depend on each other.
+If the communications between the bacteria stop, the cells stop communicating - and neither you, nor the cells, nor the bacteria, continue to exist.

 Organic molecules communicate with each other to create the form and functioning of the bacterium.

-The communication web of the organic molecules within the bacteria is different from and basic to, the communication web between the bacteria that creates the cell and the communication web between the cells that creates you.
+The communication web of the organic molecules within the bacteria is different from and basic to, the communication web between the bacteria creating the cell and the communication web between the cells creating you.